The Perfect Marriage

 The Perfect Marriage is a 1947 American comedy film directed by Lewis Allen and written by Leonard Spigelgass.
 The film stars Loretta Young, David Niven, Eddie Albert, Charlie Ruggles, Virginia Field, and Rita Johnson.
 The film was released on February 24, 1947, by Paramount Pictures.

 Plot

+On their tenth wedding anniversary, both husband and wife tell the other that they want a divorce.